superjump22/dontstarve-server-docker/README.md

 A minimalist containerized image for the Don't Starve Together dedicated server program.
 Just pack the program and use `dontstarve_dedicated_server_nullrenderer_x64` as the container entry point.

-# Supported tags
+# Supported Tags

 -  `latest`, `public`: Stable version
 -  `updatebeta`: Public beta version
 -  Others: you can find the corresponding test branches in Steam by right-clicking -> Properties

-# Update frequency
+# Update Frequency

-Every half hour
+The image updates automatically every half hour if outdated, keeping this repository practically in real-time sync with the latest official version.

 # Usage